wravoc/harden-dragonflybsd/docs/Hardened Dragonfly BSD Install Notes.md

 * You need two FAT32 formatted USB drives, one for the install, the other for this software
   * You can use BalenaEtcher to make your install drive
-  * When copying to and from the USB drives `/mnt` make sure to `cp` overwrite with `cp -fR /mnt/harden-dragonflybsd $HOME`
+  * When copying to and from *USB drives* `/mnt` make sure to `cp` *overwrite* with `cp -fR /mnt/harden-dragonflybsd $HOME`
 * Use your FAT32 USB drive `mount_msdos /dev/da8s1 /mnt` , `ls /mnt`
-* Yes, the reboots are needed to boot the new pkg into the kernel for smoothest operation!
+* `cp -fR /mnt/harden-dragonflybsd $HOME` the files to root home, using `-f` here to get into the habit.
+* Yes, the reboot stratgey is best on a physical laptop!
+Booting the kernel modules for smoothest operation, for pkg update purposes, and to be in habit, and ready, or already done `kern.securelevel=1`!
+This will not be needed after setup.
+* Always run the script from the repository base directory.
+Do not go until `util` and run it from there.
 * `Fn-K` allows to arrow and PgUp PgDown the console screen.
 Then `Fn-K` again to release.
 * Make sure to "Configure this System"
 * Set the time, date, and say yes to UTC clock, set your timezone.